Recent graduate says he attended Notre Dame for many reasons, not the least of which was its faith-based family atmosphere.

 Carino said he typically uses three words when he tries to describe Notre Dame to friends outside of school, in particular, when discussing its academics.

 "It's exciting, challenging and rewarding.
-But I also tell people that Notre Dame is different from other schools because it gives students the ability to excel not just in those academics or even extracurriculars, but also in their faith," he said.
+But I also told people that Notre Dame is different from other schools because it gives students the ability to excel not just in those academics or even extracurriculars, but also in their faith," he said.
 "Notre Dame has helped me become a better Christian person through continuous teaching about the Christian faith and spirituality.
 It’s also easy to see how dedicated the teachers are to their beliefs and to helping students in their walk with Christ."

-But it's not just about faith and academics at NDPMA, said Carino, who also serves as one of Notre Dame's student ambassadors, a relatively small group of sophomores, juniors and seniors who are "responsible for projecting and fostering a warm and welcoming atmosphere for anyone interested in Notre Dame," according to the program application.
+But it's not just about faith and academics at NDPMA, said Carino, who also served as one of Notre Dame's student ambassadors, a relatively small group of sophomores, juniors and seniors who are "responsible for projecting and fostering a warm and welcoming atmosphere for anyone interested in Notre Dame," according to the program application.

 "Notre Dame also has helped me become an upright citizen through stressing the need for service, respect and leadership inside the school community and out," he said.
 "By surrounding us with positive role models and countless services opportunities, my school enables students like me to become their best selves through working with people in the community who may need a leg up."